 Paul has been a Scientific Founder of two successful biotechnology companies: Chroma Therapeutics and Piramed Pharma, the latter subsequently acquired by Roche.
 He has also advised a number of other biotech and pharmaceutical companies and non-profit groups.
 Paul is Deputy Editor of Molecular Cancer Therapeutics, Reviews Editor of Cancer Cell and serves on the editorial boards of many other journals.

 Paul has been responsible for a number of innovative new cancer drugs entering the clinic, including the EGFR inhibitor gefitinib (Iressa), the HSP90 molecular chaperone inhibitor NYP-AUY922 and the PI3 kinase inhibitor GDC-0941.
-His Cancer Therapeutics Unit has been involved in the discovery over the last five years of sixteen preclinical development candidates with six agents in Phase I clinical trial in the last two years.
+His Cancer Therapeutics Unit has been responsible for the discovery of sixteen drug development candidates over the last six years, with six agents entering Phase I clinical trial over a recent two year period.
 Paul’s particular research interests are in molecular chaperones and the stress response, oncogenic kinases including PI3 kinase, molecular cancer therapeutics, and ‘drugging the cancer genome.’
 He originated the concept of the Pharmacological Audit Trail, now widely used in biomarker-led early clinical trials.
 He has published around 470 journal articles, edited several books and journal issues, and lectured widely on cancer drugs.